Jaron-Warren/student-workbook/src/reflections/wk6/wk6-day4.md

-## What are lifecycle hooks?
+## What is a nested route?

-## What are lifecycle hooks used for?
+## When might you use a nested route? (other than the provided example)

-## What are mounting hooks?
+## Can you pass parameters through nested routes?
 When might you use them?